Ethers.rs Rust Library

 Throughout this guide, you'll be writing multiple functions that provide different functionality such as sending a transaction, deploying a contract, and interacting with a deployed contract.
 In most of these scripts you'll need to use an Ethers provider or an Ethers signer client to interact with the network.

-2. Add a Client type for convenience, which will be used once you start to create the functions for sending a transaction and deploying a contract
+Clienttype for convenience, which will be used once you start to create the functions for sending a transaction and deploying a contract - Add a

-6. Wrap the provider and wallet together into a client by providing them to a SignerMiddleware object
+- Wrap the provider and wallet together into a client by providing them to a

 // 1.
 Import ethers crate